FateEvent/online-greengrocery-vuejs-tutorial/README.md

 ## Todo list:
 - [x] render images in the ProductCard component;
 - [x] render images in the CartSidebar component;
-- [ ] add browser or database storage for the past orders page;
 - [x] reset the quantity variable in the Products and Home pages once the products have been sold;
-- [x] keep the quantity input in the product cards from getting under 0.
+- [x] keep the quantity input in the product cards from getting under 0;
+- [x] add browser or database storage for the past orders page;
+- [ ] add a function to merge the pastOrders and the cart arrays before record in the local storage;
+- [ ] find a way to update the PastOrders page in order to have te past orders from the start;
+- [ ] find a way to import the getPrice and getIcon functions instead of repeating them in PastOrders.vue.
 ## Bibliography:

 For a clear explanation about the `app.use(...)` function, see: